@tokenring-ai/rpc

 Overview

 The RPC (Remote Procedure Call) service provides a centralized, type-safe mechanism for registering and executing remote procedures within the Token Ring ecosystem.
-This service uses a KeyedRegistry to manage endpoints and supports three method types: queries (read-only), mutations (state-changing), and streaming methods for real-time data.
+This package enables plugins to register RPC endpoints with type-safe schemas and implementations, supporting queries, mutations, and streaming methods through a KeyedRegistry-based architecture.

 Key Features

-- Centralized Registry: KeyedRegistry-based endpoint management with type safety
+- Centralized Registry: KeyedRegistry for managing RPC endpoints with type safety

 - Type-Safe Operations: Full TypeScript support with Zod schema validation